 Location and links

 Springfield Avenue N10 is 5 minutes' walk from Muswell Hill Broadway.
-There is ample free parking for cars on the street.

 Please feel free to ring or email me if you have any queries or want to hear more about what the Alexander Technique can offer you personally.
 I always recommend that people come along for a 'taster' session first to see if they like the work and feel comfortable with the teacher.